Immune Boosting Recipes

-This AMAZING lichen that only grows where the air is very clean has been used by herbalists and native peoples for a couple of thousand years for respiratory health along with being a natural antibiotic, it has antiviral, antifungal, anti-inflammatory properties as well as a treatment for herpes simplex, candida and impetigo this wonder plant is my absolute favourite tincture to have at the ready for my family.
+This AMAZING lichen that only grows where the air is very clean has been used by herbalists and native peoples for a couple of thousand years for respiratory health along with being a natural antibiotic, it has antiviral, anti-fungal, anti-inflammatory properties as well as a treatment for herpes simplex, candida and impetigo this wonder plant is my absolute favourite tincture to have at the ready for my family.
 I will have to do a recipe on a different post for this, but you can get it online.

-RESPIRATORY TONIC RECIPE
+ELDERBERRY IMMUNE BOOSTING TONIC RECIPE

 This tonic is not very sweet as sugar feeds germs so I have given options for how much honey to add to taste.
 Manuka and Kanuka honey both have impressive health benefits.